About the Coveo HIPAA Platform

 To demonstrate compliance, the Coveo Cloud Platform has successfully passed and maintains an annual HIPAA Compliance Audit.
 This audit reaffirms Coveo’s commitment to protecting ePHI, as required by HIPAA.
 As such, Coveo offers a HIPAA-compliant environment for customers with whom it signs a BAA.

-Therefore, some features are disabled on the Coveo Cloud HIPAA platform as they do not comply with HIPAA requirements and could lead to unauthorized disclosure.
+Therefore, some features are disabled on the Coveo Cloud HIPAA platform as they don’t comply with HIPAA requirements and could lead to unauthorized disclosure.
 The differences between the Coveo Cloud HIPAA platform and the standard (non-HIPAA) platform are the following:

 |Point of difference||Coveo Cloud HIPAA||Coveo Cloud|